boAt Nirvana Ivy Pro

 • Both products have a charge time of 1.5 hours.

-• Both products have a battery level indicator.
+• Both products include a battery level indicator.

-• Both products have rechargeable batteries.
+• Both products have a rechargeable battery.

 • Both products support fast pairing.

-• Both products have USB Type-C connectivity.
+• Both products use USB Type-C.

 Main Differences

-• Spatial audio support is absent on boAt Nirvana Ivy Pro but present on Realme Buds Air 7 Pro.
+• Spatial audio support is present on Realme Buds Air 7 Pro but not available on boAt Nirvana Ivy Pro.

-• Bluetooth version is 5.3 on boAt Nirvana Ivy Pro and 5.4 on Realme Buds Air 7 Pro.
+• The Bluetooth version is 5.3 on boAt Nirvana Ivy Pro and 5.4 on Realme Buds Air 7 Pro.

-• LDHC support is absent on boAt Nirvana Ivy Pro but present on Realme Buds Air 7 Pro.
+• LDHC support is present on Realme Buds Air 7 Pro but not available on boAt Nirvana Ivy Pro.

 • Audio latency is 50 ms on boAt Nirvana Ivy Pro and 45 ms on Realme Buds Air 7 Pro.